openstack/keystone-specs/api/v2.0/identity-api-v2.0-extensions.rst

         }
     }

 Extensions can define new data types, parameters, actions, headers, states, and resources.
-In XML, additional elements and attributes might be defined.
-These elements must be defined in the extension's namespace.
+New attributes must be defined in the extension's namespace by prefixing the attribute name with the alias.
+For example, "s3token:scope".
-In JSON, the alias must be used.
-Extended headers are always prefixed with ``X-`` followed by the alias and a dash:
+Extended headers are always prefixed with ``X-`` followed by the alias and a
-(``X-RS-META-HEADER1``).
+dash: (``X-RS-META-HEADER1``).
 Parameters must be prefixed with the extension alias followed by a colon.

 .. note::